Experts reveal how the royal family could respond to Harry and Meghan documentary

 The couple’s invitation to King Charles III’s coronation ‘will now be based on what new revelations come out’ next week, expert suggests

-The Duke and Duchess of Sussex’s documentary landed on Netflix this week and has predictably divided royal experts and fans.
+The Duke and Duchess of Sussex’s documentary landed on Netflix last week and has predictably divided royal experts and fans.

 The series, titled Harry and Meghan, which has been split into two “volumes”, promised to show the “other side” of Prince Harry and Meghan Markle’s love story.